Eric-Carlton/PokemonGoReader/Readme.md

   `npm run webapp`

-  This will transpile the webapp and start a http-server instance on port 8080.
+  This will transpile the webapp and start a http-server instance on [http://localhost:8080](http://localhost:8080).

 * To run only the webapp in development mode, open a terminal in the project root and run:

   `npm run webapp-dev`

-  This will transpile the webapp, watch for front end changes and re-transpile when they are detected, and start a lite-server instance on port 3000.
+  This will transpile the webapp, watch for front end changes and re-transpile when they are detected, and start a lite-server instance on [http://localhost:3000](http://localhost:3000).

 Notes
 -----